Applied Psychology

 On a micro level, sports psychologists deal with athletes and their day-to-day psychological skills development for better performance.
 However, on a macro level, they must also facilitate the environment where sports games occur, from school sports to the professional arena.

-Why should you study sports psychology?
+Why should you learn more about sports psychology?

 From an organisational standpoint, we need psychological insight to organise teams effectively and ensure that sports programmes consider psychological wellbeing, as in all other areas of society.

-Study sports psychology at SACAP Global
+Explore sports psychology at SACAP Global

 Previous post